Have you been working hard, doing the best you can to create an ideal life for yourself but all the forces seem aligned against you?

 The whole thrust of human existence is to create.
-When you’re not creating, you feel like life is pointless.
+When you’re not creating, life is dull and boring.

 So if your creativity is not satisfied at your job, come home and create something that fills you up.
-It doesn’t matter if it’s a flower arrangement, a dog house, or a poem.
+It doesn’t matter if it’s a flower arrangement, a dog house, a poem, or a meal.

 As long as it allows you to express your personal authenticity, it will give you a sense of meaning and purpose which in turn improves your whole state of mind.